42 at gymkhana

 Long a London favourite for outdoor dining, Dalloway Terrace’s elegant Coral Garden is the ideal al fresco space to gather your closest compatriots for an intimate evening of open-air revelry.
 Sheltered via a combination of botanical canopy and traditional striped gazebo, guests are also protected from unpredictable climes by a cosy fireplace, while the flower-filled venue is strewn with enough greenery to make you forget the bustle of Tottenham Court Road, which lies just outside.

-The Chef's Table at KOL, Marble Arch
+The Chef's Table at KOL, Marylebone

 kol private dining room